Subset-UCSD/Commit-Challenge-2025/README.md

 # :sparkle: $\subseteq$ Commit Challenge 2025
 Welcome to the annual $\subseteq$ Commit Challenge 2025!
-The goal is to make contributions and a commit every day to build something that can (hopefully) be considered meaningful and deployable by the end of the year 🚀
+The goal is to make contributions and a commit every day to build something that can (hopefully) be considered meaningful and deployable by the end of the year 🚀 fish

 Our pages site is available on [Github Pages](https://subset-ucsd.github.io/Commit-Challenge-2025/)